ge-high-assurance/VERDICT/tools/verdict/README.md

 installed, you can follow these [instructions](https://osate.org/download-and-install.html) to download and install the latest stable OSATE release.
-Once you have installed a stable OSATE release, you can follow these steps to deploy our OSATE plugin into it:
+Once you have installed a stable OSATE release, you can follow these steps to install our OSATE plugin into it:

 1. Start OSATE and open its Install New Software wizard using the pulldown menu (Help > Install New Software...).